flawnson/flawnson.github.io/docs/_posts/2020-10-09-welcome-to-my-blog.md

 - I often throw parenthetical statements into my sentences to cover edge cases.
 - I'll make analogies and references that often don't make sense to a reader.

+Due to these points, I'll often use notation I've picked up over time.
+This is a list of what they mean:

+- When writing and analogy, A : B :: C : D means A is to B as C is to D
+- s.t, i.e, e.g, wrt, w/o, bc, etc. (literally and functionally) mean what they usually do

-Hopefully in time, I'll wrinkle out the creases and weed out inconsistencies.
+Hopefully in time, I'll smooth out the creases and weed out inconsistencies.
 With the above in mind I hope you find my blog interesting at worst and inspiring at best.

 <p id="modTime"></p>